By Jennifer Marley

 Benefits Of A Career In Big Data

 Big data has been a hot buzz word in business for the past couple of years.
 Big data jobs are very lucrative and pay more than a typical business intelligence job.
 With a career in data science, a new graduate can expect to make about $20,000 more than a typical business intelligence analyst and generally earn about $95,000 to $165,000 a year.
+The starting salary is extremely high for graduates and can definitely help you deal with past financial commitments, start a new life, and even start a family.
 These jobs tend to be at the top tier of business, making it easier to be promoted to the highest levels of your organization.
 Not only will you make more money and move faster up the ladder, but you’ll also be at the forefront of cutting-edge technology.
 A career in data science exposes you to the latest in technology and allows you to constantly boost your resume.
 Furthermore, data science expands past the realm of business.
 If you leave the world of business, your skills will transfer to a great many other jobs: from law enforcement to the medical field, every career uses data and needs a way to understand and analyze it.

 New Developments In Data Science That Will Boost Your Resume